sbfbs/supersounds/README.md

 To use Sound Maximizer, ensure you have Python installed on your Windows machine.
 Then, install the required libraries using pip:

+pip install pycaw comtypes

+Prerequisites

+Operating System: Windows (This tool is only supported on Windows.)

+Python: Version 3.6 or higher

+Libraries: pycaw and comtypes

+Usage

+Run the Tool: Execute the script using the following command in your terminal or command prompt:

+python sound_maximizer.py

+Acknowledge the Warning: Read the safety warning and check the box to acknowledge the risks associated with loud sounds.

+Maximize Sound: Click the "Maximize Sound" button to set your system's volume to maximum.
+A message box will appear with instructions on how to enable Loudness Equalization for further sound enhancement.

+Open Sound Settings: Click the "Open Sound Settings" button to directly access the sound settings panel and follow the instructions to enable Loudness Equalization.

+Safety Warning

+Important: Extremely loud sounds can cause permanent damage to your hearing and your speakers.
+Always use this tool responsibly and at your own risk.

+Notes

+This tool is designed specifically for Windows.
+It will not function on other operating systems.

+If you encounter issues setting the volume or opening sound settings, ensure that your system permissions allow these actions and that your audio drivers are up to date.

+Contact

+For support, feedback, or inquiries, please reach out to:

+Email: developinc3@gmail.com, developinc4@gmail.com, msxmsxmsx3339@gmail.com

+Phone: 03455098100

+Creator: Muhammad Saleh, CC Education System

+Sound Maximizer is your go-to tool for quickly and safely maximizing your system's sound output.
+Whether you're preparing for a presentation, enjoying multimedia, or just need a louder experience, this tool makes it simple and straightforward.